HimajaYama/Widgets/README.md

 # Widgets
-Sample Android Project that displays widgets on homescreen
+Sample Android Project that displays widgets on homescreen.

 **Description**